 What Is an Economy?

-The central claim is this: an economy is not merely production.
-It is the recursive reproduction of the conditions of production.
-Goods must be produced again; labour must be restored; tools must be maintained; coordination must persist.
+The central claim is that an economy is not merely production but the recursive reproduction of the conditions of production.
+Goods must be produced again, labour restored, tools maintained, and coordination sustained.
+Because these conditions must persist through time, the system must reproduce itself recursively.
 Without this recursive structure, there may be activity, but there is no economy.

 In later chapters this reproduction dimension will be referred to as the Value field (V-field), distinguishing it from the Price field (P-field) that emerges once reproduction is mediated through money and exchange.